 - Adopt-a-Pet – This is a non-profit adoption online advertising charity that helps dogs find their home through adoption.

 - Petfinder – This is an online searchable database for dogs and other animals up for adoption.
 They’re affiliated with a number of pet organizations and animal shelters across the US, Mexico, and Canada.

 10 Best Rottweiler Rescues for Adoption (2023): Our Top 10 Picks!

 Dog Mixes and Breeds That Are Similar to Aussie Rottie

-Since both Australian Shepherds and Rottweilers are pretty popular breeds, it’s common that they’re mated with other pedigrees.
+Since both Australian Shepherds and Rottweilers are pretty popular breeds, it’s common that they’re mated with other purebreds.

-For example, Aussie-related dog mixes such as Australian Retriever and Aussie German look so much alike with Aussie Rottweilers who resemble their Aussie parents more.
+For example, Aussie-related dog mixes such as Australian Retriever and Aussie German look so much alike to Aussie Rottweilers who resemble their Aussie parents more.
 Let’s look closely at these mixed breeds below: